lab-cosmo/chemiscope/paper/paper.md

 studies, with interactive viewers shared alongside publications and archived datasets on platforms such as Materials Cloud [@Talirz_2020].
 While complementary visualization tools exist, from desktop applications such as VMD and OVITO [@Humphrey1996;
-@Stukowski2010] to WebGL-based molecular viewers as 3Dmol.js and NGLview [@Rego2015;
+@Stukowski2010] to WebGL-based molecular viewers such as 3Dmol.js and NGLview [@Rego2015;
 @Nguyen2017], Chemiscope distinguishes itself by providing a single dataset representation and rendering stack that can be reused across multiple contexts.
-This is especially important in Python-centric workflows, where the same visualization is often needed in a Jupyter notebook for analysis, a web view for sharing, and documentation for reproducibility and teaching [@JupyterNotebook; @Goscinski2025scicodewidgets; @Du2024].
+This is especially important in Python-based workflows, where the same visualization is often needed in a Jupyter notebook for analysis, a web view for sharing, and documentation for reproducibility and teaching [@JupyterNotebook; @Goscinski2025scicodewidgets; @Du2024].